-Preliminary Proposals (required): Preliminary proposals are required and must be submitted via the NSF FastLane system, even if full proposals will be submitted via Grants.gov.
+Preliminary Proposals (required): Preliminary proposals are required and must be submitted via FastLane or Research.gov, even if full proposals will be submitted via Grants.gov.

 Preliminary proposals should provide a brief overview of the project, its scope and expected outcome focusing on its interdisciplinary and transformative aspects.
 It should include sufficient information to allow assessment of the main ideas, approaches, and the responsiveness of the proposal to the solicitation.